Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Student Grievance Policy and Procedures

-KHSC-KansasCOM is committed to treating all members of the educational community (administrators, faculty, staff, students, applicants for employment, third party contractors, all other persons that participate in KHSC-KansasCOM’s educational programs and activities, including third-party visitors on campus) fairly regarding their personal and professional concerns.
+KHSU-KansasCOM is committed to treating all members of the educational community (administrators, faculty, staff, students, applicants for employment, third party contractors, all other persons that participate in KHSU-KansasCOM’s educational programs and activities, including third-party visitors on campus) fairly regarding their personal and professional concerns.
 The student grievance policy ensures that concerns are promptly dealt with, and resolutions reached in a fair and just manner.
-KHSC-KansasCOM’s grievance procedure enables students to bring complaints and problems to the attention of the institution’s administration.
-KHSC-KansasCOM forbids any retaliatory action against students who present concerns and complaints in good faith.
+KHSU-KansasCOM’s grievance procedure enables students to bring complaints and problems to the attention of the institution’s administration.
+KHSU-KansasCOM forbids any retaliatory action against students who present concerns and complaints in good faith.

 Definition